You have turned-in this assignment. You can review the lesson and see your previous answers.

 Since the 14th century, England had developed a vibrant economy and many people had higher wages than usual.

-Have a look at the diagram showing English society.
+Have a look at the diagram, showing English society.

-You can see the upper class at the top, which is the monarch, the aristocracy, lords and ladies, et cetera, then we have the middle class, and then we have the lower class, traditionally farm labourers and peasants and the like.
+Then we have the middle class, and then we have the lower class, traditionally, farm laborers and peasants and the like.

-And as I've said already, since the 14th century, England had started to develop into a very wealthy economy, and many people had higher wages.
+And as I've said already, since the 14th century, England had started to develop into a very wealthy economy and many people had higher wages.

 So now you have a huge middle class.

-So how did this happen?
 England was highly efficient in agriculture, which led to increased food production and population growth.

 So many people could take on dual occupations, for example, working in agriculture, but also working in other industries.

-Nonetheless, England had a wealthy economy with a substantial middling sort, a mass of people who are between the poor and the rich.
+So by 1688, England and Wales still only had a population of around five million, nonetheless England had a wealthy economy with a substantial middling sort, a massive people who were between the poor and the rich.

-So what was the significance of this?
-Well, it was important, because it meant that a larger percentage of the population had extra money to spend, and once these people had that extra money to spend, something new happened.
+Well, it was important because it meant that a larger percentage of the population had extra money to spend.

-Something quite surprising that had not been seen in the world before.
+And once these people had that extra money to spend, something new happened, something quite surprising that had not been seen in the world before.

-People adopted radically new economic behaviour.
+People adopted radically new economic behavior.

 What that meant was that they wanted to buy things they hadn't bought before.